gitrdm/ltnexp03/ABSTRACTION_GAP_CLOSURE_PLAN.md

 ---

-### Phase 4: Data Model Pattern Standardization (Medium Impact, Medium Risk) - ✅ IN PROGRESS
+### Phase 4: Data Model Pattern Standardization (Medium Impact, Medium Risk) - ✅ COMPLETE (July 2025)
 *Duration: 1 week*

-- Data model consolidation and standardization is underway.
+- Data model consolidation and standardization is complete.
 - All core logic in demo and mock registry now uses dataclasses (see `icontract_demo.py`).
-- Duplicate/legacy model definitions are being removed or replaced as needed.
+- Duplicate/legacy model definitions have been removed or replaced as needed.
-- Conversion utilities will be added if required for API/dataclass/TypedDict interop.
+- Conversion utilities for dataclass <-> Pydantic are present where needed (see `app/core/abstractions.py`).
+- API boundaries use Pydantic or TypedDict; core logic uses only dataclasses.
 - All tests, mypy, and contract validation pass after each change.
 - Major demos and contract validation scripts have been run and verified green.